The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Introduction

-In this work, we focus on a formation scenario which invokes the Population III.1 stars formed in the early universe as the progenitors of SMBHs.
-Pop III.1 stars are defined to be Pop III (i.e., metal free) stars forming in first dark matter minihalos that are isolated from other stellar or SMBH feedback sources \citep{MT08}.
-It is assumed that in the absence of any significant radiative (or mechanical) feedback, a single dominant protostar forms at the center of the minihalo and has its structure affected by the energy input from Weakly Interacting Massive Particle (WIMP) dark matter self annihilation inside the protostar \citep{SFG08,NTO09,F10,RD15}.
-Such protostars maintain relatively cool outer layers, which allows efficient accretion of the baryonic content of the minihalo, i.e., $\sim 10^5\:M_\odot$, to form a supermassive star, which subsequently collapses efficiently to a SMBH after a few Myr.
+In this work, we focus on a formation scenario in which Population III.1 stars are the progenitors of SMBHs.
+Pop III.1 stars are defined to be Pop III (i.e., metal free) stars forming in the first dark matter minihalos to form in a given region of the universe and so are isolated from other stellar or SMBH feedback sources \citep{MT08}.
+In this model it is assumed that in the absence of any significant radiative (or mechanical) feedback, a single dominant protostar forms at the center of the minihalo and has its structure affected by the energy input from Weakly Interacting Massive Particle (WIMP) dark matter self annihilation inside the protostar \citep{SFG08,NTO09,F10,RD15}.
+Such protostars maintain relatively cool photospheres and thus low levels of ionizing feedback, which allows efficient accretion of the baryonic content of the minihalo, i.e., $\sim 10^5\:M_\odot$, to form a supermassive star, which subsequently collapses efficiently to a SMBH after a few Myr.

-This Pop III.1 seeding mechanism, which is based on locating isolated minihalos, was applied on a cosmological simulation in \citet{Banik2019} (hereafter \citetalias{Banik2019}).
+This Pop III.1 seeding mechanism, which is based on locating isolated minihalos, was applied in a cosmological simulation by \citet{Banik2019} (hereafter \citetalias{Banik2019}).
 The evolution was followed from high redshifts down to $z=10$.
 The main free parameter in the model is the \textit{isolation distance} ($d_{\rm iso}$), i.e., how far a newly forming minihalo needs to be from previously formed halos in order to be a Pop III.1 source.
 For a fiducial value of $d_{\rm iso}=100\:$ kpc (proper distance), the model yields co-moving number densities of SMBHs that match the estimated level of the known $z=0$ SMBH population.
 Note, that in this case (and all other reasonable cases) most minihalos do not form Pop III.1 sources.
-Rather, most are Pop III.2 sources, which are metal free, but having been disturbed by radiative feedback undergo significant fragmentation to form only lower-mass (e.g., $\sim 10\:M_\odot$) stars \citep{Greif2006}.
+Rather, most are Pop III.2 sources, which are metal free, but having been disturbed by radiative feedback are expected to undergo significant fragmentation to form only lower-mass (e.g., $\sim 10\:M_\odot$) stars \citep{Greif2006}.

 In this paper, we take this Pop III.1 seeding mechanism and extend the results down to the local universe, $z=0$.
 In \S\ref{sec:methods}, we briefly describe our seeding algorithm and the tools used to apply it.
 Then we present our results in \S\ref{sec:results}, starting with the evolution of number density of seeded halos down to $z=0$.
 We compare these results with the HMT scheme, and also discuss the SMBH occupation fraction and clustering properties of seeded halos.
 Finally, we create synthetic Hubble Ultra Deep Fields (HUDFs) to demonstrate the possibility of using the HUDF to differentiate among different seeding mechanisms.
 We then present our conclusions in \S\ref{sec:conclusions}.